AhmadHatziq/cs50w/Project 5 - Capstone/capstone/README.md

 The user will be able to click on any of the geocache titles to access the discussion for a single geocache.

 In the discussion page, users can discuss with each other regarding finding the geocache.
-The application accepts image uploads to facillitate the discussion.
+The application accepts image uploads to facilitate  the discussion.

 <figure>
 <img src="https://raw.githubusercontent.com/AhmadHatziq/cs50w/main/Project%205%20-%20Capstone/capstone/assets/discussion_page_1.png"  alt="Discussion Page">